ngHighCountry/HighCountryAngular/stepByStep.md

 $ git push -u origin addMembers
 ```

-> enter your git username/password
+> Enter your git username/password

-> If your push was successful, there should be a link in your terminal that you can ctrl+click
+> If your push was successful, there should be a link in your terminal that you can "ctrl+click"
 > to make your first pull request.